Turner Classic Movies: Time Warner ownership (1996–2018)

-TCM Movie Database (2006–2019)
+TCM Movie Database (2006–2025)

-Launched in 2006, Turner Classic Movies maintains its own comprehensive database of actors, actresses, and film crew (listing more than 1.25 million people, with 15,000 written biographies), and motion picture titles (more than 130,000 titles), not limited to the film libraries that Turner Classic Movies owns, and it includes links by which a user can request that Turner Classic Movies schedule any title for viewing.
-TCM Movie Database has lost some functionality.
-The portal page is now unavailable, yet database entries are still available and function.
-Richard B. Steiner was the creator, architect, and supervisor of TCM Movie Database.
-By 2013, the Watch TCM app for iOS, Android, and Blackberry had some TCM Movie Database information.
-Leonard Maltin's reviews appear in the TCM Movie Database.
+Launched in 2006 as TCMdb, Turner Classic Movies maintained its own comprehensive database of motion picture history.
+The database included actors, actresses, and film crew (listing more than 1.25 million people, with 15,000 written biographies), and motion picture titles (more than 130,000 titles), not limited to the film libraries that Turner Classic Movies owned, and it included links by which a user could request that Turner Classic Movies schedule any title for viewing.
+Richard B. Steiner was the creator, architect, and supervisor of the TCM Movie Database.
+By 2013, the Watch TCM app for iOS, Android, and Blackberry had some database information.
+Leonard Maltin's reviews were included in the database.
+Over the years, features such as integrated airdates were removed.
+Database entries were available until November 2025; articles from the database are still throughout the new website under the Articles section.
+Beginning in November 2025, TCM.com began directing users to the American Film Institute's Catalog of Feature Films with a prominent link.